zjelev/RegIT/README.md

 # RegIT
-Web application for registration and editing corporate documents.
+Web application for document registering and archiving.